Samsung Electronics: 1969–1987: early years

-1988–1995: consumer struggles
+1988–2000: component manufacturing and design strategy

 In 1988, Samsung Electronics launched its first mobile phone in the South Korean market.
 Sales were initially poor, and by the early 1990s, Motorola held a market share of over 60 percent in the country's mobile phone market compared to just 10 percent for Samsung.
-Samsung's mobile phone division also struggled with poor quality and inferior products until the mid-1990s, and exit from the sector was a frequent topic of discussion within the company.
+Samsung struggled with poor quality and brand image issues into the mid-1990s, and exit from the sector was a frequent topic of discussion within the company.

-1995–2008: component manufacturing and design strategy

 Lee Kun-Hee decided that Samsung needed to change its strategy.
 The company shelved the production of many under-selling product lines and instead pursued a process of designing and manufacturing components and investing in new technologies for other companies.
 In addition, Samsung outlined a 10-year plan to shrug off its image as a "budget brand" and to challenge Sony as the world's largest consumer electronics manufacturer.
 It was hoped that, in this way, Samsung would gain an understanding of how products are made and give a technological lead sometime in the future.
 This patient vertical integration strategy of manufacturing components has borne fruit for Samsung in the late 2000s.

 A complementary brand leadership strategy was also initiated by chairman Lee when he declared 1996 to be the "Year of Design Revolution" at Samsung.
 His objective was to build Samsung design capabilities as a competitive asset and transform the company into a global brand-design leader.
 However, this effort required major changes in corporate culture, processes, and systems.
 By integrating a comprehensive design management system and strategy into the corporate culture, Samsung was successful in developing an award-winning product design portfolio by the late 1990s, resulting in significant brand equity growth.

 As Samsung shifted away from consumer markets, the company devised a plan to sponsor major sporting events.
 One such sponsorship was for the 1998 Winter Olympics held in Nagano, Japan.

 As a chaebol, Samsung Group wielded wealth that allowed the company to invest and develop new technology rather than build products at a level that would not have a detrimental impact on Samsung's finances.

 Samsung had a number of technological breakthroughs, particularly in the field of memory which are commonplace in most electrical products today.
 This includes the world's first 64 MB DRAM in 1992, 256 MB DRAM in 1994, and 1 GB DRAM in 1996.
-In 2004, Samsung developed the world's first 8 GB NAND flash memory chip, and a manufacturing deal was struck with Apple in 2005.
-A deal to supply Apple with memory chips was sealed in 2005, and Samsung remains a key supplier of Apple components as of October 2013, manufacturing the A7 processors inside the iPhone 5S model.